 2. Chase County Courthouse

 While Lawrence architect John G. Haskell used an elaborate design, the 1873 courthouse blocks are Flint Hills limestone.
-Workers cut the blocks by hand; then horse-drawn wagons brought them to the construction site.
+Workers cut the blocks by hand; then, horse-drawn wagons brought them to the construction site.
 Some stones weighed nearly seven tons.

 Artisans created the three-story spiral staircase from walnut trees growing by the Cottonwood River.
 The top floor contains the vintage jail, which is a metal cage.
 Before air conditioning, it must have been a hellhole in the summer.
 The courtroom features an original pressed tin ceiling.

-Roxie’s reliable report: In 1894, George Rose, a printer, desired to become postmaster in Cottonwood Falls, but the assistant postmaster, Karl Kuhl, got the job.
-Rose was incensed and shot Kuhl dead.
-Rose would not enter the Chase County courtroom.
-Instead, a mob including the town’s “best citizens” forced the sheriff to release Rose into their hands.
+Rose never went to trial.
+Instead, a mob, including the town’s “best citizens,” forced the sheriff to release Rose into their hands.
 They lynched Rose and hung him from a railroad bridge northeast of the city.
 A thousand people allegedly watched Rose drop 10 feet toward the Cottonwood River, where the body remained until morning.

 Roxie’s reliable recommendation: Before you leave the top floor, stand on the stepstool to view Cottonwood Falls from the clock tower.

-3. Chase County State Lake
+3. Chase State Fishing Lake

 Roxie’s reliable report: Zebra mussels infest the lake.
 Please clean, drain, and dry all potential lake water sources.
 Use this guide to wildlife at the lake.